 Hearing loss is an invisible disability, and as such, it is hard to recognize without proper screening.
 However, the improvements made by treatment are so dramatic that it is well worth the effort to identify appropriate patients.
 Out of the 2,100 children screened over 10 days on this mission, 34 were identified with hearing loss, and 12 were candidates for further hearing rehabilitation.
 There is no question that their lives have been positively altered as a result.

 While the outcomes are clearly desirable, the provision of care in low and middle-income countries is fraught with difficulty.
-Local engagement, longitudinal care, and sustainable solutions are three important aspects to the success of outreach programs.
-Through WWH, local employees worked with governments, school boards, teachers, and healthcare to develop a screening program that was both acceptable to the population but also well understood and efficient.
-The inclusion of local assistance, trainees, and volunteers were essential.
+Local engagement, longitudinal care, and sustainable solutions are three important aspects of the success of outreach programs.
+Through WWH, local employees worked with governments, school boards, teachers, and healthcare to develop a screening program that was both acceptable to the population and also well-understood and efficient.
+The inclusion of local assistants, trainees, and volunteers was essential.
 However, screening for disease is only as good as the proposed treatment.
 Hence, being part of a longitudinal program that provides follow-up is essential.
 Finally, the solutions proposed must be sustainable in the local environment.
 This means that mechanisms for equipment repair, services, and the provision of batteries must be considered.

 Dr. Matthew Bromwich

 Dr. Bromwich is an Associate Professor of Otolaryngology and Audiology at the University of Ottawa with staff privileges at the Children’s Hospital of Eastern Ontario.
 He is a Fellow of the Royal College of Surgeons of Canada specializing in Otolaryngology – Head and Neck Surgery (ENT).
 Dr. Bromwich completed his residency training at the University of Western Ontario and sub-specialized in Pediatric ENT at the Cincinnati Children’s Hospital in Ohio.